DETAILED ACTION

 It would be obvious to one of ordinary skill in the art to include in the task management

-Referring to Claim 9, see discussion of claim 1 above, while Peter teaches the system above, Peter further discloses a system having the limitations of:
+Referring to Claim 9, see discussion of claim 1 above, while Mico teaches the system above, Mico does not explicitly disclose a system having the limitations of, however,

-the identified response prompt indicates that the trigger action is to be performed on a periodic schedule, which is based on a period that is equal to a specified fixed amount of time (see; par.
+Peter teaches the identified response prompt indicates that the trigger action is to be performed on a periodic schedule, which is based on a period that is equal to a specified fixed amount of time (see; par.
 [0050] of Peter teaches scheduling at a specified time implies periodic or fixed time triggers, par.
-[0048] a predetermined time period is specified fixed amount of time).
+[0048] a predetermined time period is specified fixed amount of time), and

 the follow-up inquiry proposing that the periodic schedule be based on an alternative period that satisfies the criterion (see; par.
 [0033] of Peter teaches the generative AI optimizing the module prompts accordingly (the AI optimizes proposes alternatives based on requirements)).

-Kasha teaches alternative period proposal (see; col. 39, line (47) – col. 40, line (6) of Kasha teaches a alternative implementation of time for scheduling).
+Kasha teaches alternative period proposal (see; col. 39, line (47) – col. 40, line (6) of Kasha teaches an alternative implementation of time for scheduling), and

-The Examiner notes that Peter teaches similar to the instant application teaches a generative customer experience automation.
-Specifically, Peter discloses a visual interface as well underlying methods and systems for brining generative customer experience automation to the enterprise and their end users. it is therefore viewed as analogous art in the same field of endeavor.
+The Examiner notes that Mico teaches similar to the instant application teaches an artificial intelligence powered contextual customer service that controls responses.
+Specifically, Mico discloses the artificial intelligence powered service automation solution using logic trees enhanced with mission and corporate value based generative AI prompts it is therefore viewed as analogous art in the same field of endeavor.
+Additionally, Peter teaches a generative customer experience automation and as it is comparable in certain respects to Mico which an artificial intelligence powered contextual customer service that controls responses as well as the instant application it is viewed as analogous art and is viewed as reasonably pertinent to the problem faced by the inventor.
 Additionally, Kasha teaches methods and systems that verify endpoints and external tasks in release pipeline prior to execution and as it is comparable in certain respects to Peter which a generative customer experience automation as well as the instant application it is viewed as analogous art and is viewed as reasonably pertinent to the problem faced by the inventor.
 This provides support that it would be obvious to combine the references to provide an obviousness rejection.

-Peter discloses a visual interface as well underlying methods and systems for brining generative customer experience automation to the enterprise and their end user.
-However, Peter fails to disclose up to an alternative period proposal.
+Mico and Peter discloses a visual interface as well underlying methods and systems for brining generative customer experience automation to the enterprise and their end user.
+However, Mico and Peter fails to disclose alternative period proposal.

 Kasha discloses up to an alternative period proposal.